ZeusLN/zeus-docs/docs/lsp/fees.md

 | <= 20 sats                                 | 10%           |
 | <= 100 sats                                | 5%            |
 | > 100 sats                                 | 2.5%          |

+# More details about Zeus fees

+When people send sats to your ZeusPay lightning address, that 2.5% fee applies.

+If you make an invoice and let them pay the invoice, the 2.5% fee does NOT apply, the payer pay the fees.
+Same with payments you do, no 2.5% fee.

+It is receiving via your ZeusPay lightning address only.

+Zeus doesn't receive only through a LN address and only through a single channel.

+You can make LN invoices and receive through multiple channels with many different routing fees.
+Learn more about channel fees [here](https://docs.lightning.engineering/lightning-network-tools/lnd/channel-fees).